akka/akka/akka-docs/src/main/paradox/actors.md

 It is worth noting about the difference between:

 * restart
-* stop, followed by a re-creation of actor
+* stop, followed by a re-creation of the actor

 as explained below.